-February could be the perfect opportunity to organise a car hire in Adelaide and catch some of the top performances at the city's exciting annual festival.
+February could be the perfect opportunity to organise the car hire Adelaide Airport travellers rely on for great service and even greater rates, and catch some of the top performances at the city’s exciting annual festival.

 Kicking off on February 28, the festival has something to offer for every taste, and is an exciting time for Adelaide – even after 30 years running!

 It will run until March 16 around various locations of Adelaide.

 The start of the festival will kick off with a special performance in Elder Park on February 28, so make sure you are ready to enjoy the soulful sounds of Charles Bradley, followed by party music from Kid Creole and the Coconuts.
 The night will be topped off with an impressive fireworks display.

 An exclusive, not to be missed event is the performance by maverick composer John Zorn, all the way from the New York.
 His concerts will explore the “unpredictability of improvisation and the exactitude of composition”.